-In order to protect its rights to the Montagne d'Or Project concessions, in February and March 2019, the JV filed proceedings in the Administrative Court of Cayenne in French Guiana to invalidate any implicit (deemed) refusal as a result of the French government having failed to respond within the prescribed deadline, and to expedite a clear and definitive formal written decision from the Minister in charge of mines.
+In order to protect its rights to the CMMO Concessions, in February and March 2019, CMMO filed proceedings in the Administrative Court of Cayenne in French Guiana to invalidate any implicit (deemed) refusal as a result of the French government having failed to respond within the prescribed deadline, and to expedite a clear and definitive formal written decision from the Minister in charge of mines.
 On December 24, 2020, the Administrative Court of Cayenne in French Guiana concluded the implicit refusals were cancelled and ordered the State to extend the Concessions and to set the duration of these extensions within a period of six months from the notification of the court judgement.
-The Minister of Economy, and a non-governmental organization (NGO) permitted to intervene in case, had two months to appeal the decision.
+The Minister of Economy, and a non-governmental organization (NGO) permitted to intervene in the case, had two months to appeal the decision.

-The French Government issued a press release on February 3, 2021 announcing that it had filed an appeal with the Administrative Court of Appeal in Bordeaux on January 25, 2021 from the French Court ruling on December 24, 2020, which had ordered the renewal of the Montagne d'Or Project concessions.
+The French Government issued a press release on February 3, 2021 announcing that it had filed an appeal with the Administrative Court of Appeal in Bordeaux on January 25, 2021 from the Administrative Court of Cayenne ruling on December 24, 2020, which had ordered the renewal of the Concessions.
 The press release also reaffirms the Government's view that the Montagne d'Or Project, as it has been presented to it, is not compatible with the Government's environmental ambitions.
-As announced by Orea on December 31, 2020, the French Court had found in favor of the JV, and had ordered the State to extend the mining concessions for a duration to be set within a period of six months from the notification of the court judgment.
-Orea remains of the opinion that the JV is entitled to the renewal of the Montagne d'Or Project concessions and both Orea and the JV intends to exercise all available rights to defend itself vigorously in the appeal.
-The Montagne d'Or Project has been the subject to comprehensive environmental studies of high standard.
-Orea will update the market in due course.